Two BU campuses are to hold the Row Britannia Challenge, to promote better mental health across the university…

 So, if you’re a student or staff member at BU, you’re welcome to take part in this year’s challenge.
 You can even do so in teams!
 Remember, it’s in support of great causes, including Sport Relief.

 Visit the SportBU website to find out more about applying.
 Meanwhile, read up more local goings-on via our Events section.
-And don’t forget to follow HQB Media on all our social media channels: Facebook, Twitter, Instagram, LinkedIn and YouTube.
+Also, don’t forget to follow HQB News on our socials.
+You can find us on Facebook, Twitter, Instagram, LinkedIn and YouTube.